Pramodh-Murthy/Database-connection-email-status-/README.md

 This is a sample program written in python.
 The functionality of this program is to load the data from Flat File to Database.
-If the program execution successfully pr failed the email will trigger and attached the log file to the email.
+If the program execution successfully or failed the email will trigger and attached the log file to the email.